WaleeTheRobot/order-flow-bot/README.md

 Closes any ATM positions created by OrderFlowBot and resets the Trade Direction section.

+#### Alert

+This alerts you of the trade by playing a sound and painting triangles instead of executing the trade.
+Using this will alert you to further analyze the valid trade entry from your strategy and manually enter.

 ## Trade Direction

 This section contains the inputs for triggering a trade direction.